SteeltoeOSS/Documentation/guides/stream/stream-intro.md

 1. [Adding a Message Handler, Building, and Running](#steeltoe-stream-preface-adding-message-handler)

 #### <a name="steeltoe-stream-preface-creating-sample-application"></a>Creating a Sample Application by Using Spring Initializr
-To get started, visit the [Spring Initializr](https://start.steeltoe.io).
+To get started, visit the [Steeltoe Initializr](https://start.steeltoe.io).
 From there, you can generate our `LoggingConsumer` application.
 To do so:

 <!-- TODO: initializr template for Stream
 1. In the *Dependencies* section, start typing `stream`.